Kowloon Walled City: Video games

 Kowloon Walled City is depicted in several games, including Kowloon's Gate and Shenmue II.
 The game Stranglehold, a sequel to the film Hard Boiled, features a version of the walled city filled with hundreds of Triad members.
-In the games Fear Effect and Fear Effect 2, photographs of the walled city were used as inspiration "for moods, camera angles and lighting."
+In the games Fear Effect and Fear Effect 2, photographs of the walled city were used as inspiration "for moods, camera angles and lighting".
 Concept art for the MMORPG Guild Wars Factions depicts massive, densely packed structures inspired by the walled city.
 The pen-and-paper RPG Shadowrun and CRPG Shadowrun: Hong Kong include a crime-ridden, rebuilt version of the Walled City set in 2056.
 The walled city also features in the 2010 game Call of Duty: Black Ops.
 The 2022 video game Stray's environment is influenced by the walled city as well.

-Amusement arcade
+Buildings and venues

-A partial recreation of the Kowloon Walled City existed in the Warehouse Kawasaki, an amusement arcade that operated from 2009 to 2019 in the Japanese suburb of Kawasaki, Kanagawa.
+A partial recreation of Kowloon Walled City existed in the Warehouse Kawasaki, an amusement arcade that operated from 2009 to 2019 in the Japanese suburb of Kawasaki, Kanagawa.
 The atmosphere of the walled city was reflected in the arcade's narrow corridors, electrical wires, pipes, postboxes, sign boards, neon lights, frayed posters, and various other small touches.

+A livehouse inspired by the Walled City opened its doors in Shibuya, Tokyo in December 2021.
+Known as the Shibuya Kinmirai Kaikan (渋谷近未来会館), the venue hired Hong Kong artists to spray paint Cantonese graffiti on its walls to give an air of authenticity along with neon lights and posters.

+The Chinese catering brand Wenheyou runs multi-storey retro-themed restaurant buildings in Changsha and Shenzhen that have been likened to the Kowloon Walled City, with some media outlets calling them either inspired by or even "1:1 recreations" of the city.
+A branch existed in Guangzhou until it closed in February 2025.